-- Application: applicants for special student status will follow the same procedure as outlined in number one (1) under Admission Requirements. - Individuals qualifying for special student status are those not wanting to be considered as seeking a regular degree.
-They will be taking a minimum number of courses for a specific purpose. - Special students are not eligible for federal financial aid or institutional scholarships from NBC. - Special students are limited to taking no more than five total courses. - Should a student who has been admitted under special student status desire to enroll for more than five courses at Nazarene Bible College, they will need to re-apply for admission.
+- Application: applicants for special student status will submit an application electronically at www.nbc.edu. - Transcripts: applicants for special student status will submit an official transcript of studies undertaken at their most recent college or university. - Individuals qualifying for special student status are those not wanting to be considered as seeking a regular degree.
+They will be taking a minimal number of courses for a specific purpose. - Special students are not eligible for federal financial aid or institutional - scholarships from NBC. - Special students are limited to taking no more than five total courses. - Should a student who has been admitted under special student status desire to enroll for more than five courses at Nazarene Bible College, they will need to re-apply for admission.
 There is no guarantee that such individuals will be accepted as a regular student. - Special students are not eligible to transfer credits in or to submit portfolio work.
 The only items to be listed on the transcript of a special student will be the class or classes taken at NBC. - Special students are required to pay prior to the start of classes all tuition or audit fees in full and all fees for classes taken or audited.